apollographql/apollo-client/docs/source/caching/cache-configuration.md

 ## The `TypePolicy` type

-You can provide an array of `TypePolicy` objects to the `InMemoryCache` constructor to customize how the cache interacts with specific types in your schema.
+To customize how the cache interacts with specific types in your schema, you can provide an object mapping `__typename` strings to `TypePolicy` objects when you create a new `InMemoryCache` object.

 A `TypePolicy` object can include the following fields: